perspector/Pihole-404/README.md

 or wherever the repo folder was installed if you installed it in a different location.\
 Run the installer script (as root):
 #### `sudo python3 install.py`
 When you are asked for a password, enter your email password.
-If you use Google/Gmail and have 2 Facter Authentication setup, paste the app password from earlier here using `Ctrl + Shift + V`\
+If you use Google/Gmail and have 2 Facter Authentication set up, paste the app password from earlier here using `Ctrl + Shift + V`\
 Test the script here: http://doubleclick.net \
 You should get a 404 page like the screenshot above.